DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 7. Methods

 \subsection{7.1 Simulation Framework}

 }

 All accuracy evaluations used purpose-built calibration drivers included in BBTools.
 Two simulators were developed to test estimator accuracy under different data distributions:

 \textbf{High-complexity simulator (DDLCalibrationDriver2).} This driver tests accuracy on streams of all-unique elements.
-Each thread creates one estimator instance at a time, feeds it uniformly random 64-bit values from a seeded PRNG (Xoshiro256++ {[}10{]}), hashed through a 64-bit finalizer based on Stafford's Mix13 {[}8{]}, records estimator output at logarithmically-spaced cardinality thresholds (1\% increments), then discards the instance and creates the next.
+Each thread creates one estimator instance at a time, feeds it uniformly random 64-bit values from a seeded PRNG (Xoshiro256++ {[}16{]}), hashed through Thomas Wang's 64-bit integer hash function {[}14{]}, records estimator output at logarithmically-spaced cardinality thresholds (1\% increments), then discards the instance and creates the next.
 This one-at-a-time design keeps the working set in L1/L2 cache for the entire run, eliminating cache effects from the accuracy measurement.
 The driver is fully deterministic: the same master seed produces identical results regardless of thread count.
 Results across all instances are merged after all threads complete.

 For each threshold, the driver records the signed relative error (estimate \(-\) true)/true, the absolute relative error, and the squared error for standard deviation computation.
 Correction factor tables are generated from the same output by computing CF = true/estimate averaged across all instances at each cardinality point.